 Aostan French is one of the region’s official languages, alongside Italian and the local Franco-Provençal dialect.

 The Italian phonology has affected the pronunciation of vowels and consonants.
-Due to the proximity and historical connections with Italy, some sounds may vary.
+Due to its proximity and historical ties to Italy, some sounds may vary.
 It also retains more nasal vowel sounds.

 The conjugation patterns of Aostan are like those of Standard French.
 But some irregular or archaic forms may remain.
-Sometimes, like subordinate clauses or complex sentences, the word order resembles Italian syntax.
+Sometimes, as in subordinate clauses or complex sentences, the word order resembles that of Italian syntax.

 Aostan French has developed over centuries in a region influenced by French and Italian cultures.
 It serves as a local identity and heritage tag.
 It defines the Aosta Valley region’s linguistic diversity and cultural richness.